 Anyone who thinks the story is a retelling of the Victor Hugo classic would be mistaken.
 But there’s a reason it shares the same title: Part of the book takes place in Montfermeil, the working-classic suburb where Ly grew up.
 “A century later, there’s still misery in this area,” Ly says.
 “Police violence remains a factor.”

-Although getting “Les Misérables” into Competition represents a major jump forward in visibility, Ly has spent the past 22 years trying to bring attention to the conditions in areas such as Montfermeil.
+Although getting “Les Misérables” into Cannes Competition represents a major jump forward in visibility, Ly has spent the past 22 years trying to bring attention to the conditions in areas such as Montfermeil.
 Now, with a sputtering economy and widespread protests in France, he thinks audiences might finally be ready to listen.
-Ly talked to Variety about his film just before arriving in Cannes for its premiere Wednesday.
+Ly talked to Variety about his film.

 “Les Misérables,” about three members of an anti-crime brigade who confront tensions between neighborhood gangs, started out as a Cesar-winning short film.
 It was inspired by the 2005 riots in Paris, incorporating several real-life moments, such as the drone footage capturing the events.